 Happy World Wish Day!

-On 29 April, Make-A-Wish chapters celebrate World Wish Day, recalling Chris’ wish and the 480,000+ wishes we've granted together since - with many more yet to come.
+On 29 April, Make-A-Wish chapters all over the world celebrate World Wish Day, recalling Chris’ wish and the half a million wishes we've granted together since - with many more yet to come:

 - When a wish is granted, a child replaces fear with confidence, sadness with joy, and anxiety with hope.